chatbotgang/go-clean-arch/README.md

 # Go-Clean-Arch

-**Go-Clean-Arch** gives a DDD-lite clean architecture template that is commonly used in Crescendo's Go projects.
+**Go-Clean-Arch** gives a Clean Architecture template that is commonly used in Crescendo's Go projects.
 We will introduce the proposed architecture and related designs through a tutorial on building a sample application - [Crescendo Barter](#crescendo-barter).

 ## Overview